espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

     The {IDF_TARGET_NAME} ROM loader serial protocol is similar to ESP8266, although {IDF_TARGET_NAME} adds some additional commands and some slightly different behaviour.

 By default, esptool uploads a stub "software loader" to the IRAM of the chip.
 The software loader then replaces the ROM loader for all future interactions.
 This standardizes much of the behaviour.
 Pass ``--no-stub`` to esptool in order to disable the software stub loader.
+See :ref:`stub` for more information.

 Packet Description
 ------------------